Mauricio Dubon Player Props: Astros vs. Nationals

 Mauricio Dubon At The Plate

-- He has hit a long ball in three games this season (5.8%), homering in 1.3% of his chances at the plate.
+- In three games this season, he has hit a long ball (5.7%, and 1.3% of his trips to the dish).

-- Dubon has driven in a run in 13 games this year (25.0%), including two games with multiple runs batted in.
+- Dubon has driven in a run in 13 games this season (24.5%), including two games with multiple runs batted in.

-- He has scored in 55.8% of his games this season, with more than one run scored in 13.5%.
+- He has scored in 29 of 53 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.